wordofwarning/wordofwarning.org/current/2025/santana/index.md

 WilL Dickie is an interdisciplinary artist whose works have received nationwide support and toured to over forty UK venues including: Southbank Centre, The Place (London), and In Between Time (Bristol).
 His recent show *White Sun* had its international premiere in Boorloo—Perth (Australia) as part of The Blue Room Theatre’s Summer Nights during Fringe World Festival 2025. *White Sun* was first developed in Works Ahead [2020](/archive/2020-spring/dickie)-[2022](/archive/2022-worksahead/dickie), commissioned by [hÅb](/hab) and <a href="https://contactmcr.com" target="_blank">Contact</a>.
 His collaborative credits include choreography for Hanna Tuulikki; movement director at Regents Park Open Air Theatre; director of *A Home for Grief* by Fabíola Santana.

 #### Credits
-Created & performed by: Fabíola Santana<br>Performed by & devised with: Jessica Morgado<br>Directed by: WilL Dickie<br>Producer: Emmy Lahouel<br>*NB* as the project develops, other creatives will join the team and be listed.
+Created & performed by: Fabíola Santana<br>Performed & devised with: Jessica Morgado<br>Directed by: WilL Dickie<br>Producer: Emmy Lahouel

 Recipient of the [Turn](/hab/turn) Prize 2024 supported by <a href="https://companychameleon.com" target="_blank">Company Chameleon</a>, <a href="https://danceconsortianorthwest.org" target="_blank">Dance Consortia North West</a>, [hÅb](/hab), and <a href="https://projectauske.com" target="_blank">Project Auske</a>.
 Made possible by an Artist Residency with Metal Liverpool.
 In partnership with Unity Theatre (Liverpool), Tyn-y-Parc Studio (Wales), and Liverpool Hope University.
 Supported using public funding by the National Lottery through Arts Council England.